Platinum # 3776 Century Celluloid Sakura fountain pen

 Item no: 30000S401

 The number 3776 refers to the height of Mount Fuji, the highest mountain in Japan.
-The first # 3776 models produced Platinum in 1978, this model became one of the most important cornerstones of this Japanese stationery manufacturer.
+Platinum produced the first #3776 models in 1978, this model became one of the most important cornerstones of this Japanese stationery manufacturer.

-The model evolved over the years and recently the suffix "Century" was added to the name # 3776.
-Platinum has been around since 1919 and it is perhaps for this reason that this additive was chosen, in the run-up to its 100th anniversary.
+The model evolved over the years and recently the addition "Century" was added to the name #3776.
+Platinum has been around since 1919 and it is perhaps for this reason that this additive was chosen in the run-up to its 100th anniversary.

-The Platinum # 3776 Century models are simple and classically designed.
-One point is fundamentally innovative with these Platinum # 3776 Century models and that is the way the pen closes.
+The Platinum #3776 Century models are simple and classically designed.
+One point is fundamentally innovative with these Platinum #3776 Century models and that is the way in which the pin closes.
 Platinum calls it their "Slip & Seal" mechanism.
-Basically, the inner cap is freely rotating and resiliently placed in the cap sleeve.
+What this means is that the inner cap is freely rotating and resiliently placed in the cap sleeve.
 There is a rough edge around the ink guide and nib on the front side of the shell, which is where the resilient inner cap closes.
-In addition, this inner cap fits tightly around the nib.
-This combination ensures that the pen does not dry out.
+In addition, this inner cap fits closely around the nib.
+This combination ensures that the pen hardly dries out.

-Platinum claims that the pen, filled with ink, can be stored for a long time without drying out, we are not talking about weeks, but a time span of no less than a year!
-An additional advantage is that the pin also behaves leak-free in a pressurized cabin aircraft.t.
+Platinum claims that the pen, filled with ink, can be stored for a long time without drying out, we are not talking about weeks, but about a period of no less than a year!
+An additional advantage is that the pen also behaves leak-free in a pressurized cabin (aircraft).

-The 14 kt gold nibs are made in-house, they are the same ones used in the renowned Nakaya Urushi pens.
+The 14 kt gold nibs are manufactured in-house, they are the same ones used in the renowned Nakaya Urushi pens.

-The pen comes in a gift box with a pattern.
+The pen comes in a patterned gift box.